 Document Purpose and Aim

 This companion guide answers the question, “How do I begin to use MOOSE”.
-All required links and tools will be provided from beginner up to Developer skill.
-The purpose is to reduce frustration and ease support and self-help.
+All required links and tools are provided from beginner up to Developer skill.
+The purpose is to reduce user frustration, as well as to facilitate support and self-help.

-The Guide covers all the pieces you need to put together and is quite broad.
-It doesn’t go over scripting documentation, but it tells you the tools and locations of such documentation, along with helpful pointers.
+The Guide covers all the individual elements needed to produce a MOOSE script and is quite broad.
+It doesn’t duplicate available scripting documentation but does provide you the tools and locations of such documentation, along with helpful pointers.

-This document has been written and ratified by the team that maintains Moose.
-We hope this provides the answers you are looking for!
+This document has been written and ratified by the team that maintains MOOSE.
+We hope it answers questions you may have regarding MOOSE scripting, as well as encourage you to get out there and write great scripts!

 The different paths

-This guide will work for three different types of use cases.
-Not everyone wants to learn a programming language, in fact, most people consuming MOOSE are doing so to cut down the time they need to spend on coding, not increase it.
-People come from different experiences, some might be developers, in which case we have you covered.
-Others might be explorers, testing the water with open minds.
-The majority want to consume the most automated parts of MOOSE without devoting any extra time to scripting.
+This guide aims to serve three different types of use cases.
+These are called “entry points”.

+The “Beginner” entry point to learning MOOSE, is for those who have no interest in learning a programming language and see MOOSE as a way to cut down the time they need to spend on mission design, not increase it.
+This would include making best use of the modules like RAT, Range, Dispatchers, Airboss, Fox.
+This is not necessarily people new to everything around Lua and scripting, but people investing the least time for the most gain.

+The “Intermediate” starting point is for people that have a positive desire to learn more scripting and are willing to invest some time for a medium term goal.
+They will be looking at writing small scripts using several full classes going together, with some Core MOOSE functions.
+These people will explore more and are open to small scripts and building upon that.

+The “Advanced” starting point is for confident people that can already understand most of the key elements of scripting and are mostly looking at developing new scripts using Core MOOSE, rather than using the large classes.
+They may not want to help out in the community, but they probably have some experiences to offer other people.

 Does learning MOOSE mean you will learn Lua?
 Do you need to learn Lua to use MOOSE?
-Well they are so entwinned that the pair will come together.
-As you learn MOOSE you will learn Lua and this cannot be avoided.
+Well, MOOSE and Lua are so entwined that in the process of leaning MOOSE you will also absorb a good deal of Lua naturally.
 But you don’t need to learn Lua to begin using MOOSE.
-In fact, MOOSE helps you learn part of Lua faster and without you realising it is happening.
+In fact, MOOSE helps you learn basic Lua faster, and without you realising it is happening.

+How to Identify which parts to read.
+Who am i?

 Beginner

 “I just want to copy and paste stuff.
-I don’t want to learn how to script.
+I do not want to learn how to script.
 I want to use modules like Dispatcher, Airboss and RAT, because I like what they do.
-I generally consume these with little understanding and I won’t be attempting to learn anything but how to get it going, basic tweaking and asking for help.
+I generally consume these with little understanding, and I won’t be attempting to learn anything beyond how to get it going, basic tweaking and asking for help.

 This path concentrates on finding the documentation, where to download Moose.lua, how to find your logs and ask for help properly, as well as minimum tools required.
-Following this path prevents wasted time setting up LDT and getting lost in videos, but adds “how to ask for help”, because self-help is a primary learning objective.
+Following this path avoids wasted time setting up Lua Development tools (LDT) and getting lost in videos, but adds “how to ask for help”, because self-help is a primary learning objective.

-Tools: Notepad++ (NPP), Baretail log tailer, moose.lua, bookmarking links to the Moose demo missions and moose documentation, in your browser.
+Tools: Notepad++ (NPP), Baretail log tailer, Moose.lua, bookmarking links to the MOOSE demo missions and MOOSE documentation, in your browser.

-Starting Skills: Basic DCS mission Editor skills, reasonable PC/Windows Skills
+Starting Skills: Basic DCS mission Editor skills, reasonable PC/Windows Skills.

-Process: Install NPP, install Baretail, download Moose.lua and go to the moose demo missions and download and launch and tweak.
-Read the module documentation for extra config.
+Process: Install NPP, and install Baretail.
+Then download Moose.lua and go to the MOOSE demo missions and download and launch and tweak.
+Read the module documentation for extra configuration.